 Over the past couple of years I’ve stuck with variations of blonde.
 From ombre to highlights to just light natural blonde colors.
 Currently I have partial highlights and love the salon that I go to.
 The place is super popular and they do an amazing job but it gets really pricey if I go every 6 weeks as recommended.
 So I took it upon myself to TEST and FAIL several DIY hair processes but I’ve almost perfected one in particular.
 I will share that with you today!

 Toning.
 Toner is a sweet little product that neutralizes brassy yellow and orange tones on bleached hair.
 It is usually purple-blue tinted.
 When applied to bleached hair, it takes it to more of an ashy, dusty, or platinum color.
 That means a much more natural-looking hair tone!

 I use 2 different toners and a 20 developer to get my desired color.
 I do not bleach my roots but rather apply this mixture directly on my dry hair.
 First I add it to my roots like a shampoo and once I’ve covered the outgrown parts, then I add the rest to my highlights as well.
 It helps blend nicely.
 I recommend you do this over the sink or in the shower.
-It does take about 15 minutes to set so be patient.
+Work fast because it can burn your hair.
+5 minutes tops.
 It will turn purple, especially on the highlighted areas, but don’t panic.
 It just means it’s working.
-Once your time is up, rinse with shampoo and conditioner and style as you please.
+Once your time is up, rinse with warm water and then shampoo, conditioner and style as you normally do.
 Voila.